 Kids move the bike by foot-propulsion and eventually start balancing with their feet up.
 Kids can start riding these bikes as young as 18 months and it's common for children to transition to a regular two-wheel bike much earlier than if they started on a tricycle.

 I was sold when I saw it with my own eyes when my nephew started riding at the ripe age of 3 (AGE 3!
 Daaaang!) after a year and a half stint on a balance bike.
-So at 18 months, we bought our son the same bike he used, the Boot Scoot Bopper Bike.
+So at 18 months, we bought our son the same bike he used, a Strider Bike.
 It's one of the smallest on the market to start kids young.
 After a few tries, he cruises and balances and turns heads.

 I am a big proponent of keeping kids active which is why I fan girl over this bike.
-If you want your kid moving early on, I highly recommend the Boot Scoot Bike.
+If you want your kid moving early on, I highly recommend a Strider balance bike.
 It's perfect for kids ages 18 months to 2.5 years.
-If you have an older toddler, they also have the Zoomer for ages 2.5 to 5, and the Cruiser for kids 4 to 6.
+They also have a lighter weight version that you can add pedals to when your child is ready..
 We haven't tried these bikes personally, but if they are anything like the Bopper, I'm a fan.

 Transparency is cool!
 Just so you know, the links in this article are affiliate links.
 If you purchase something from these links, Amazon throws a few cents my way (no exaggeration there) at no extra cost to you.
 Your support helps keep this blog going.
 And per usual, I only recommend products that I stand behind and this is definitely one of them.